informalsystems/sovereign-ibc/docs/DataRequirements.md

     it is unclear whether we can rely solely on the latest proof for constructing an update client message and send it along with the rest of packets to the counterparty chain.

+### `/prover_codeCommitment`

+- Objective:
+  - Used to retrieve the rollup code commitment, essential for the aggregated proof verification by IBC light clients.
+  - Given that the first stab is to go with an on-chain governance proposal for storing the `code_commitment` of a rollup on a counterparty chain, relayers need a convenient endpoint to obtain the commitment and include that in the governance proposal message.
+This is based on the assumption that the rollup node serves as the most reliable source.

+- Priority: High

+- Status: Nothing available yet.

 ### `/accounts_getAccount`